WinLua/BrokenGlass-PM/README.md

 # BrokenGlass-PM
 Graphical interface for LuaRocks on Windows.
-Testbed for LuaDotNet and binary component distribution.
+Testbed for LuaDotNet and binary component distribution via Nuget/Chocolatey.

 This project will be looking for volunteers.
-I will be providing use cases at somepoint when I get LuaDotNet working. :-/
+I will be providing use cases at somepoint when I get LuaDotNet working. :)